VH305/VH305/README.md

 - Hi, I’m @VH305
 - I’m a PhD student at the Universtiy of Bath in the Economics Department.
-- I’m currently working on Heterogenous Agent Models, at attempting to!
+- I’m currently working on Heterogenous Agent Models.
 - Files will include drafts of my work, codes and other stuff (to be determined at a future date) that I am working on.
 - My email: vh305@bath.ac.uk